-Most of these individuals are excited about living in the city, but don’t anticipate living there for more than a few years.
+Most of these individuals are excited about living in the city but don’t anticipate living there for more than a few years.
 This means they’re more inclined to rent as opposed to purchasing a home.
 It’s not unusual for these young renters to want a decent sized living area that allows them to have one or two roommates.
 Students at George Washington University pay nearly $10,000 for two semesters of on-campus housing with a shared room, so you’ll always have a fresh supply of students looking for slightly cheaper housing.

-Georgetown has the distinction of having one of the highest numbers of college educated adults in the country.
+Georgetown has the distinction of having one of the highest numbers of college-educated adults in the country.
 Recent studies revealed that the 89.8% of the neighborhood’s residents have received at least their bachelor’s degree.
 The average real estate transaction in Georgetown is $1,149,084 and neighborhood residents who rent property in the area pay an average of $2,868 each month for rent.

-Nearly all Georgetown residents are gainfully employed in lucrative white collar careers and intend to live in the area for some time.
+Nearly all Georgetown residents are gainfully employed in lucrative white-collar careers and intend to live in the area for some time.
 Exceptions are college students who attend Georgetown University and also have jobs in the area, and individuals who are only working in the city on a temporary basis.
-Students at Georgetown will spend nearly $10,000 for eight months of on campus housing with a roommate and a shared bathroom, so it’s easy to entice them off-campus if you’ve got a property that will profit from $1000 per month per renter.
+Students at Georgetown will spend nearly $10,000 for eight months of on-campus housing with a roommate and a shared bathroom, so it’s easy to entice them off-campus if you’ve got a property that will profit from $1000 per month per renter.

-Additionally, many rental property owners have contracts with businesses and corporations that are in need of reliable housing for workers who being relocated to the area.
+Additionally, many rental property owners have contracts with businesses and corporations that are in need of reliable housing for workers who were relocated to the area.
 Remember when purchasing a house to ask if there are currently any businesses funneling renters to the previous owner so you can have a pre-built renter pipeline.

 Its proximity to downtown Washington D.C. and George Washington University makes the Foggy Bottom neighborhood ideal for college students and older professionals.
 Both of these groups are unlikely to stay in the area for long without buying, and so make up a great base for a high number of renters.